Graduate Assistant Resources

 Continuing graduate assistants, who have attended the Graduate Assistant Institute or have taken the Graduate Assistant BbLearn online course, are not required to attend this event, but are highly encouraged.
 The Institute is a great way to refresh your knowledge.

 This training is required to hold an assistantship, failure to participate will result in loss of your assistantship.
 Please note that because this training is required, you will be paid for your attendance.
 You must get an Authorization to Work from Human Resources before attending this training.
-Students with time conflicts, problems registering or questions should contact Mikyla Wood in the College of Graduate Studies at email@example.com.
+Students unable to attend the in-person Institute will be required to take an online course via BbLearn instead.
+Please contact Mikyla Wood in the College of Graduate Studies for more information: firstname.lastname@example.org.